-The respective elements with regard to Mogadishu, Garowe and Hargeisa are explained below, along with conclusions based on available information:
+The respective elements are explained below, along with conclusions based on available information:

-There should be a safe route, through which the applicant can practically travel without undue difficulty, so that he or she can access the area of IPA without serious risks.
+Safely travel: there should be a safe route, which the applicant can practically travel through without undue difficulty, so that he or she can access the area of IPA without serious risks.
 In this regard, the assessment of the travel route from the airport to the city is part of the ‘safe travel’ criterion and has to be assessed carefully based on relevant COI.

-There should be no legal obstacles that prevent the applicant from travelling to the safe area.
+Legally travel: there should be no legal obstacles that prevent the applicant from travelling to the safe area;

 The individual circumstances of the applicant should also be taken into account when assessing whether he or she can safely and legally travel and gain admittance to a part of the country.

 |There are no legal or administrative restrictions or requirements for Nigerians to travel or be admitted in any part of the country.
 The safety of travel has to be assessed carefully based on relevant COI.|